soulsmods/SoulsFormatsNEXT/README.md

 Due to the nature of community contributions, there are no claims made to perfect accuracy of all output.
 If working with games older than Sekiro, you may prefer to use [the original library](https://github.com/JKAnderson/SoulsFormats).

+## License

+As with the original project by TKGP, this library is licensed under GPL v3.
+View the implications for your project using SoulsFormatsNEXT [here](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3).

 ## Credits

 * *TKGP* - Original implementation of SoulsFormats